 top of page

-Hear, There Be Dragons
+Hear, There Be Dragons!

 Show Synopsis:

-A castle, dragons, and bullwhips… oh, my!
-This tale takes place off the edge of the map in the fictional world of Castle Alphabet where the head horse wrangler, Will O’ The Whisper, can’t bring the unruly new stallion to heel.
+The tale takes place off the edge of the map in the fictional world of Castle Alphabet.
+Will O’ The Whisper, the castles Deaf, horse wrangler, can’t bring the unruly new stallion to heel.
 Engaging the help of the mystical groundskeeper Alcuvius, Will discovers that the horse is not ill-tempered but hard of hearing.
-But just when resolution seems at hand, Debby the Dragon makes her Fiery appearance.
+But just when resolution seems at hand, Debby, a dragon who can communicate using ASL, makes her Fiery appearance.

 Employing ASL (American Sign Language) and incorporating the science of sound, your students will be entertained while getting a lesson in inclusion and diversity with a pinch of science as well.